-During the Rivers Fellowship, you will recruit teams from your local community to come to the Water Week Summit in Canberra.
-At the summit, communities from across the Basin will lobby Senators to fix Australia's water policy and protect our rivers.
+At the Summit, communities from across the Basin will deliver their community petitions and lobby Senators to fix Australia's water policy and protect our rivers.